fnproject/tutorials/grafana/README.md

 >Note: If the container runs for a very short time there may be insufficient time to obtain statistics before the container terminates.
 So you may not see any metrics if your function is very quick and hence gives docker insufficient time to obtain the statistics before the container running your function shuts down.

-Below is a **sample** Grafana Dashboard showing multiple functions over a longer time duration:
+Below is a **sample** `Fn docker stats` Grafana Dashboard showing multiple functions over a longer time duration:

 ![user input](images/GrafanaDashboard3.png)